unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 - **Correcting (CORRECT):** If it finds a mismatch, it updates the %%parity disk|parity-drives%% and logs the event.
 - **Non-correcting (NOCORRECT):** Only logs any errors found without updating the parity.

 To avoid excessive logging, only the first 100 addresses with errors are reported during a %%parity check|parity-check%%.
 These mismatches are referred to as **sync errors** and indicate where the parity does not align with the data, typically due to issues such as sudden power losses or hardware problems.
-Each sync error is counted in 4KiB blocks—this is the system's I/O unit size (known as the Linux page size).
+Each sync error is counted in 4KiB blocks - this is the system's I/O unit size (known as the Linux page size).

 </details>

 <details>
-<summary><strong>In-depth: What does "valid" mean for parity and array disks?</strong></summary>
+<summary><strong>In-depth: What does "valid" mean for parity and array disks?</strong> - Click to expand/collapse</summary>

 A **valid %%parity disk|parity-drives%%** indicates that after the last successful %%parity|parity%% sync, Unraid recognized the %%parity|parity%% as "good," meaning it's suitable for data recovery if a disk fails.
 The "valid" status applies to every disk in the array, not just the %%parity|parity%% one.
 If all disks except one are valid, Unraid can reconstruct the missing or failed disk's data using %%parity|parity%%.